Accessibility Reports and Plans

 Thank you to all YRDSB staff and community members who took time to review the recommendations and provide feedback.
 The completed Google Forms, in addition to the Accessibility Advisory subcommittee and working group meetings, were used to draft the YRDSB Reedback Report.

-The accessibility portfolio for York Region District School Board (YRDSB or the Board) is a mandate of the Human Rights Office (HRCO), which provides leadership over the Board’s AODA Advisory Committee.
-Accessibility at YRDSB is guided through the shared responsibilities and collaborative commitments of the AODA Advisory Committee.
-The HRO has worked with the AODA Advisory Committee members to review the Proposed Kindergarten to Grade 12 (K-12) Education Standards - 2021 Initial Recommendations Report, and to request additional feedback from members of the Board community at large.
+The Human Rights Office worked with AODA Advisory Committee members to review the Proposed Kindergarten to Grade 12 (K-12) Education Standards - 2021 Initial Recommendations Report, and to request additional feedback from members of the Board community at large.

 Synthesizing the Report for Internal Use